anondeveg/algebruuh/README.md

 # algebruuh

-A lightweight interpreter for mathematical equations.
+A lightweight interpreter for evaluating mathematical expressions and equations.

+It includes a custom lexer, Pratt parser, and AST evaluator written in CPP.
+The goal of the project is to experiment with language design and interpreter construction.

 ## Status

-🚧 **Early Development** - Currently implements lexical analysis ONLY.
-AST generation and evaluation are in progress.
+🚧 **Early Development**

-## Note
-The lexer and parser are things I’m building mostly by intuition right now.
-Both will be rewritten later in a more standard, industry-style way.
-The whole purpose of the project is to have fun and learn.

 ## Prerequisites